DJTB/react-furi/contributing.md

 1. Fork and clone the repo
 2.  `npm install` to install dependencies
+3.  `npm i -g nps` to install npm scripts helper
-3.  `npm start validate` to validate you‘ve got it working
+4.  `npm start validate` to validate you‘ve got it working
-4. Create a branch for your PR
+5. Create a branch for your PR

 This project uses [nps](https://npmjs.com/package/nps) and you can run `npm start` to see what scripts are available.

 > Tip: Keep your `master` branch pointing at the original repository and make pull requests from branches on your fork.
 To do this, run:
 >
 > ```
-> git remote add upstream https://github.com/DJTB/hatsuon
+> git remote add upstream https://github.com/DJTB/react-furi
 > git fetch upstream
 > git branch --set-upstream-to=upstream/master master
 > ```